microsoft/pxt/docs/morejavascript.md

 The context has a stack of exception handlers and a pointer to currently thrown exception if any.

-We may use special tagged value, similar to `null` or `undefined`, that indicates exception return.
+We may use a special tagged value, similar to `null` or `undefined`, that indicates exception return.
 Let's call it `exn`.

 ### Try block